 Even though there are a lot of cat breeds that may significantly differ from one another in characteristics such as their appearance (including the fur, size, colour, and ears shape) or personality traits, some breeds seem to be favoured over others.
 In this article, you can find a list of 10 breeds that are most chosen by the owners of feline companions around the world.
 If you’re in the middle of the process of deciding on a cat for yourself, this list might facilitate your choice and allow you to find the perfect cat breed for yourself.

-Bengal cats, originated as a hybrid between Asian leopard cats and domesticated cats.
+Bengal cats, originated as a hybrid between Asian leopard cats and domesticated cats, were officially recognised as a breed in the UK only in 1997.
 Nowadays, they are one of the most popular cat breeds around the world, distinguishing themselves from the crowd with their unique exotic fur pattern that makes them resemble a miniature leopard.
 Bengals are also incredibly energetic and playful – traits that don’t leave them even in older age, which makes them a perfect fit for owners willing to spend time playing with their furry friends.
 Their exceptional intelligence and loyalty are also the features that convince a lot of cat lovers to choose this breed.

 Sometimes referred to as “floppy cats,” Ragdolls take their name from their tendency to go completely limp when held.
 Not only are they adorable and lovable if it comes to their character, but unlike hairless cat breeds, they look cute with their extremely fluffy coats, blue eyes, and large paws.
 Ragdolls are great companions both for adults and children, which is why they are perfect family cats.
 Craving your attention and asking for signs of affection on daily basis, you can be sure that they will never get enough of cuddles with you or another family member.